ivelum/landing/content/blog/you-might-not-need-staging/index.md

 ## Example 6: Dark launch

-If we’d like to do a load testing of the new version of a service before the launch, we could use a pattern called “dark launch.”
-Here’s how it works — we configure a load balancer to send a copy of all traffic requests to the new service version:
+If we'd like to do a load testing of the new version of a service before the launch, we could use a pattern called “dark launch.”
+Here's how it works — we configure a load balancer to send a copy of all traffic requests to the new service version: